Henry Swanzy: Personal life

 On 12 March 1946 at Hampstead register office, Swanzy married the artist Tirzah Garwood (1908 -1951), widow of Eric Ravilious, and mother of three children.
 They had met in 1944 through artist Peggy Angus and rented a house at 169 Adelaide Road, Hampstead after their marriage.

 After Garwood died from cancer, in 1952 he married Henriette Van Eeghan, with whom he had two sons and a daughter.

 Legacy

 In his honour, the Henry Swanzy Award for Distinguished Service to Caribbean Letters was announced by the NGC Bocas Lit Fest in 2013, as an "annual lifetime achievement award to recognise service to Caribbean literature by editors, publishers, critics, broadcasters, and others".
 Recipients have been: John La Rose and Sarah White of New Beacon Books (2013); literary critics Kenneth Ramchand and Gordon Rohlehr (2014); publisher and editor Margaret Busby (2015), Jeremy Poynting, founder of Peepal Tree Press (2016), Joan Dayal, proprietor of Paper Based Books (2017), and Anne Walmsley, writer, editor, and researcher (2018).

 A Postcolonial Studies seminar entitled "Henry Swanzy at the BBC: World Literature and Broadcast Culture at the End of Empire" was conducted at King's College, London University, by Dr Chris Campbell of the University of Warwick on 12 February 2013.

-Swanzy's papers are held at the Bodleian Library of Commonwealth and African Studies at Rhodes House.
-Copies of correspondence (1945–53) between Swanzy and various authors connected with Caribbean Voices is held by the Alma Jordan Library, University of the West Indies, St. Augustine, Trinidad and Tobago.
-Swanzy's BBC scripts are held by BBC Written Archives at Caversham, near Reading.